side effects of high dosages | blood test | 5,000 vs 10,000 IU daily | daily or weekly | guidelines

 If you have severe vitamin D deficiency, you may need higher daily dosages of vitamin D. After a few months, you’ll probably need to decrease the daily dosage, in order, to prevent vitamin toxicity.

-So, if you have serum vitamin D levels less than 20 ng/mL, you should start consuming 10,000 IU of vitamin D every day for 2 months.
+So, if you have serum vitamin D levels less than 20 ng/mL, you could take 10,000 IU of vitamin D every day for 1-2 months.
 Then, check your vitamin D levels in your blood.
-If your vitamin D levels in the blood are above 30 ng/mL, you can limit your daily vitamin D dosage to 4,000 IU.
-4,000 IU dosage is the daily upper limit for vitamin D.
+If your vitamin D levels in the blood are above 30 ng/mL, you can limit your daily vitamin D dose to 4,000 IU, which is the maximum safe daily dosage.

-Certainly, you may need to skip vitamin D supplementation.
+You may even have to skip vitamin D supplementation.
 Especially, if you have serum vitamin D levels above 50 ng/mL.
-It’s important to have your blood levels checked regularly.

 What’s the best time to take vitamin D?